citusdata/citus_docs/installation/single_machine_deb.rst

 ::

-  echo "shared_preload_libraries = 'citus'" >> citus/master/postgresql.conf
+  echo "shared_preload_libraries = 'citus'" >> citus/coordinator/postgresql.conf
   echo "shared_preload_libraries = 'citus'" >> citus/worker1/postgresql.conf
   echo "shared_preload_libraries = 'citus'" >> citus/worker2/postgresql.conf

-**3. Start the master and workers**
+**3. Start the coordinator and workers**

-We will start the PostgreSQL instances on ports 9700 (for the master) and 9701, 9702 (for the workers).
+We will start the PostgreSQL instances on ports 9700 (for the coordinator) and 9701, 9702 (for the workers).
 We assume those ports are available on your machine.
 Feel free to use different ports if they are in use.

 Let's start the databases::

-  pg_ctl -D citus/master -o "-p 9700" -l master_logfile start
+  pg_ctl -D citus/coordinator -o "-p 9700" -l coordinator_logfile start
   pg_ctl -D citus/worker1 -o "-p 9701" -l worker1_logfile start
   pg_ctl -D citus/worker2 -o "-p 9702" -l worker2_logfile start